-CRITERIA FOR EVALUATION OF QUALIFICATIONS
+CRITERIA FOR EVALUATION OF PROPOSAL

-Each response shall be evaluated to determine if the respondent meets the qualification criteria of the solicitation and if the technical specifications in the response are acceptable.
+Each response shall be evaluated by a select committee, as established by the County Commissioners, to determine if the respondent meets the qualification criteria of the solicitation and if the technical specifications in the response are acceptable.
 Discussions may be held with individual respondents who meet the qualifications and experience criteria in order to clarify any technical specifications in their response.

-The responses to the RFP will be evaluated for content based on the proposer's qualifications (i.e., organization's history and background), the proposer's financial capability to perform the requirements outlined in the RFP, the merits of its proposed program of services related to the delivery of comprehensive inmate health care services (technical specifications) and the cost considerations associated with their response.
+The responses to the RFP will be evaluated for content based on the proposer's qualifications

+(i.e., organization's history and background), the proposer's financial capability to perform the requirements outlined in the RFP, the merits of its proposed program of services related to the delivery of comprehensive inmate health care services (technical specifications) and the cost considerations associated with their response.